-Brazil has one of the highest murder rates in the world and also, surprisingly, some of the world’s strictest gun laws.
-What is Brazil’s current firearm policy and how can the United States learn from it?
+Brazil has one of the highest murder rates in the world.
+However, surprisingly, some of the world’s strictest gun laws.
+So what is Brazil’s current firearm policy, and how can the United States learn from it?

 In 2003, the National Congress of Brazil passed some of the most restrictive anti-firearm laws in modern geo-political history.
-This group of regulations, known collectively as the “Disarmament Statute,” requires every existing firearm in the country be licensed and registered with the Brazilian government.
-To obtain a license, applicants must be at least 25 years old, have no criminal history, provide proof of a steady job, receive firearms training, and pass a psychological exam.
-Assuming the applicant meets these strenuous requirements, the applicant may be granted a license at the discretion of police after the applicant shows a “need” to be armed.
+This group of regulations is known collectively as the “Disarmament Statute.”
+These regulations require every firearm in the country to be licensed and registered with the Brazilian government.
+In addition, applicants must be at least 25 years old, have no criminal history, provide proof of a steady job, receive firearms training, and pass a psychological exam to obtain a license.
+Assuming the applicant meets these strenuous requirements, the applicant may be granted a license at the discretion of the police after the applicant shows a “need” to be armed.
 Once licensed, Brazilians may only possess their self-defense weapon at home or at their place of work.

 Fortunately, Brazilians may soon see changes in the country’s firearm laws.
-Brazil’s newly elected President, Jair Bolsonaro, campaigned on loosening firearm restrictions in order to combat the country’s skyrocketing violence.
-The new President argues that criminals will be less likely to commit violent crime if their would-be victims could be armed.
+Brazil’s newly elected President, Jair Bolsonaro, campaigned to loosen firearm restrictions to combat the country’s skyrocketing violence.
+The President argues that criminals will be less likely to commit violent crimes if their would-be victims could be armed.
 Pro-gun Brazilians hope to see President Bolsonaro’s policies signed into law sometime in early 2019.

 Author: Emily William Taylor